PLC Alarm Tag

 Address configuration for custom PLC alarms

-For Allen Bradley CIP PLCs, these show the pre-configured addresses based on the alarm type.
+For Control/CompactLogix or Micro800 PLC, these show the pre-configured addresses based on the alarm type.
 (Addresses cannot be modified.)

-For custom PLC Alarm tags, use this to input the PLC alarm’s function addresses.
+For a Custom PLC, use this to input the PLC alarm’s function addresses.
 An address assist is provided as a convenience.
-If a PLC alarm block name is configured on the I/O tab, it will preface the address parameters.
-If no alarm block name is given, the addresses are complete.
 Only the Active address is required for the PLC alarm tag to work, but each address provides additional functionality and information.

 Used to read the digital status of the PLC alarm, 1 if it is in alarm, 0 if it is not.